I'm a senior web designer and developer with experience as a product manager, consultant, freelancer, teacher and also co-founding Startups.

 I'm currently working as a senior designer and developer at Starter League.
-I dedicate most of my time designing Lantern.
-For the past year and a half we've being rethinking learning management systems trying to create the antithesis of bloated and complex tools for educators.
+I dedicate most of my time creating Lantern.
+For the past year and a half we've been trying to rethink learning management systems and create the antithesis of bloated and complex tools for educators.

-On a small team my responsibility is to plan the next features and make sure everything the user interact with provides a pleasant experience.
+On a small team my responsibility is to plan the next features and make sure everything the user interacts with gives a pleasant experience.
 That involves sketching, prototyping, coding in HTML/CSS/JS and Ruby, QA, performance testing, data tracking/analysis and eventually marketing.

 We also have Basecamp as advisor which is giving me the chance to be criticized and learn from designers and programmers like Ryan Singer, Jason Fried and David Heinemeier Hansson.

 I spent three years running Objetiva, a consultancy company I co-founded in Brazil.
 I was involved with teams and projects of all kinds and sizes.
 From startups to enterprise customers, from desktop to mobile.

 We consciously decided to maintain a small team.
 We were profitable from day one and managed to deliver and keep our customers happy.